NYSE Arca Ticker:

 Equity Risk.
 The prices of equity securities rise and fall daily.
 These price movements may result from factors affecting individual issuers, industries or the securities market as a whole.
 In addition, equity markets tend to move in cycles which may cause stock prices to fall over short or extended periods of time.

 Large-Capitalization Risk.
-Large-cap stocks tend to go in and out of favor based on market and economic conditions.
-During a period when the demand for large-cap stocks is less than for other types of investments -- small-cap stocks, for instance -- the Fund’s performance could be reduced.
+Large-cap securities tend to go in and out of favor based on market and economic conditions.
+During a period when the demand for large-cap securities is less than for other types of investments — small-cap securities, for instance — the Fund’s performance could be reduced.

 Management Risk.
-The Sub-Advisor continuously evaluates the Fund’s holdings, purchases and sales with a view to achieving the Fund’s investment objective.
+The Advisor continuously evaluates the Fund’s holdings, purchases and sales with a view to achieving the Fund’s investment objective.
 However, achievement of the stated investment objective cannot be guaranteed.
-The Sub-Advisor’s judgment about the markets, the economy, or companies may not anticipate actual market movements, economic conditions or company performance, and these factors may affect the return on your investment.
+The Advisor’s judgment about the markets, the economy, or companies may not anticipate actual market movements, economic conditions or company performance, and these factors may affect the return on your investment.

 Market Risk.
 Due to market conditions, the value of the Fund’s investments may fluctuate significantly from day to day.
 Price fluctuations may be temporary or may last for extended periods.
 This volatility may cause the value of your investment in the Fund to decrease.
 Local, regional, or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, uncertainties regarding interest rates, rising inflation, or other events could have a significant impact on the market generally and on specific securities.
 The market value of a security may also decline because of factors that affect a particular industry or industries, such as labor shortages or increased production costs and competitive conditions within an industry.
 Because of its link to the markets, an investment in the Fund may be more suitable for long-term investors who can bear the risk of short-term principal fluctuations, which at times may be significant.